 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

-Symptoms of overdose may include: severe nauseasevere vomiting
+Symptoms of overdose may include the following: severe nauseasevere vomiting

-Keep all appointments with your doctor and the laboratory.
-Your blood sugar and glycosylated hemoglobin (HbA1c) should be checked regularly to determine your response to liraglutide injection.
+If you are using liraglutide injection for treatment of diabetes, your blood sugar and glycosylated hemoglobin (HbA1c) should be checked regularly to determine your response to this medication.
 Your doctor will also tell you how to check your response to liraglutide injection by measuring your blood sugar levels at home.
 Follow these directions carefully.

 Before having any laboratory test, tell your doctor and the laboratory personnel that you are using liraglutide injection.